 “I am delighted to be part of the first Institute of Robotic Surgery and the medical advances that take place in the Metropolitan Hospital of Santiago (HOMS),” said Dr. Samadi at the event.

-The MD added that the new institute and the acquisition of the Da Vinci surgical system offers great opportunities to save lives for patients throughout the Caribbean.
+The MD added that the new institute and the acquisition of the Da Vinci surgical system offer great opportunities to save lives for patients throughout the Caribbean.

 The Institute of Robotic Surgery Samadi-HOMS is composed of four ultramodern operating rooms and assists patients who need urological robotic surgery, gynecology, head, neck, oncology and robotic surgery in general.

-According to the prestigious doctor, these operating rooms and the Da Vinci systems are an important step in the evolution of better patient care in the Dominican Republic, achieving significant recovery benefits.
+According to the prestigious doctor, these operating rooms and Da Vinci systems are an important step to improve the evolution and recovery of patients who reside or come to the Dominican Republic for treatment.